crawl/crawl/crawl-ref/INSTALL.md

 2. Install a perl environment, [Perl provides links to several Windows binaries](http://www.perl.org/get.html).

-3. In the Crawl source, run `gen-all.cmd` inside `crawl-ref/source/util/`.
+3. In the DCSS source, run `gen-all.cmd` inside `crawl-ref/source/util/`.
 This step must be executed any time you update to a new version of the source (or if you have modified tile data or unrandarts).

 4. The first time you compile, you need to build the `Contribs` solution.
-This compiles various libraries which Crawl itself needs to build.
+This compiles various libraries which DCSS itself needs to build.
 This needs to be performed the first time you build, when changing to the `Debug` configuration, and when the contribs are updated.
 To do this open and compile `Contribs.sln` in